Skip to main content

 • --mapping-file FILE supplies the YAML or JSON mapping file used by csv2bff, redcap2bff, cdisc2bff, and related conversions.

-• --redcap-dictionary FILE or -rcd FILE supplies the REDCap data dictionary required by REDCap and CDISC input workflows.
+• --redcap-dictionary FILE or -rcd FILE supplies the REDCap data dictionary required by REDCap and CDISC input conversions.

 • --schema-file FILE lets you validate mapping files against an alternative JSON Schema.